MarkNuar/Project_SE2/DD/2DD.md

 * User type information: the different type users (RU, LO and ME) will be identified in different ways to avoid ambiguity.
 Moreover the identifier for LO and ME will contain an identifier for the Municipality they work for
 * User identifier: The single user will be identified to have information on who is making the request and give the correct permission to access data.
 * Creation time: The token is a "one time only" use.
-Its validity is fixed and will generally last at least for a session.
-This permits to recycle pieces of tokens and avoids the malicious use of old ones to get data.
+Its validity is fixed and will generally last at least for a session, this permits to recycle pieces of tokens and avoids the malicious use of old ones to get data.

 The tokens will be structured in a way that will be impossible to decipher by malevolent parties and that will guarantee legitimacy for each request.

-### Detail requests
+### Detailed requests

 **POST**   &nbsp;&nbsp;&nbsp;&nbsp;/users/registration/?id={id}

+This request is used to register a user.

 **Parameters**